Drunk Black History - DC

 Step into the room where raw storytelling meets sharp comedy.
 As a veteran of SXSW, the New York Comedy Festival, and venues across the country, Brandon delivers performances that blend cultural commentary with personal narratives and unexpected observations that stay with audiences long after the laughter fades.

-Drunk Black History - Brooklyn
+Drunk Black History returns to Washington, DC!

 Tickets available here!